On the complex structure of symplectic quotients: The 2 proof of Theorem : the vGIT approach

 \begin{proof} Using Atiyah's convexity theorem, which discusses the image of the closure of an abelian group action orbit under the moment map, c.f.~\cite[Theorem~2]{Atiyah:1982to}, we can reformulate the function $\rM(x)$ as follows,

-The existence of the limit appearing in (\ref{eq:m-1}) is well-known, c.f.~\cite[\S~3.2]{Mundet-i-Riera:2010aa}.
+The existence of the limit appearing in (\ref{eq:m-1}) is well known, c.f.~\cite[\S~3.2]{Mundet-i-Riera:2010aa}.
 By using (\ref{eq:m-1}), or using Atiyah's convexity theorem directly, we can check a special case of Proposition~\ref{prop:num}, that is, the case that the group action is one-dimensional.
 In particular, for any $\rho\in \sX_*(G)$, Proposition~\ref{prop:num} holds for the $\rho(\bC^*)$-action.

 To prove Proposition~\ref{prop:num} for the general case, we deal with (\ref{eq:m-ss1}) and (\ref{eq:m-ss2}) separately.
 For (\ref{eq:m-ss1}), we can use~\cite[Lemma~8.9]{Kirwan:1984st}, which asserts that $x\in X$ is semi-stable for the $G$ action if and only if $x$ is semi-stable for every one-parameter subgroup of $G$.
 This result, combined the one-dimensional case that we have known, yields (\ref{eq:m-ss1}) immediately.